The preliminary schedule is available!

 Larry James and George Djorgovski are scheduled as keynote speakers for the conference.

-- Tom Stein – Washington University, St. Louis, USA
+- Tom Stein – Washington University in St. Louis, USA

 - Dan Crichton – Jet Propulsion Laboratory, Pasadena, USA